marioplumbarius/marioplumbarius.github.io/blog/content/posts/before-the-fame-pt-1/index.md

 hideBackToTop: false
 ---

 Before becoming a Software Engineer, I had a few jobs that helped me grow and expand my horizons.
+In this post, I'll talk about my first "job" as a Street Vendor up to when I became a Logistics Assistant, saved 50 hours per week of a manager role, got a promotion, then got fired for taking too many risks.

 ## Street Vendor